Booker Security Policy

 - Installing appropriate anti-virus and anti-malware protection;

-- Implementing a robust software patching process;
+- Implementing a robust operating system and software patching process;

 - Implementing a good user and password management process, including periodic password changes, deleting user accounts promptly after staff departures and so forth;